siamhash/LeaseLock-Coding-Challenge/README.md

 ## Optimizations

-I have tried to reduce the time complexity as much less as possible and keeping the time complexity of each loop to ```O (n) ``` by using data structures like array stacks and hash maps.
+I have tried to reduce the time complexity as much as possible through keeping the time complexity of each loop to ```O (n) ``` by using data structures like array, stacks, and hash maps.

 ## Pros and cons

 ***Pros***
-- the data will be mapped according the information given if the schema is given as described.
+- the data will be mapped according to the information given if the schema is given as described.
-- all the errors handling is done so that the code don't break.
+- all the error handling will ensure code is reliable.
 ***Cons***
-- If there are lot of id's the code will take time to fetch all the data because each id required to have 3 requests send to BE and at a time thsi code is sending 3 requests.
+- If there are lot of id's the code, will take time to fetch all the data because each id required to have 3 requests sent to BE.
+So at a time this code is sending 3 requests.
 ## Lessons Learned

-I have Learned how to manupulate data and playing around it and takling multiple errors occur during the process.
+I have learned how to manipulate data and experimenting with it, and tackling multiple errors during the process.

 ## License